Orientalism

 From December 13, 1954 to January 18, 1955, Picasso painted six sketches 46 x 55 cm, sometimes limited to one detail.
 The day before the end of this first phase, he made an oil on canvas 54 x 65 cm which foreshadows the final work by its overall composition, its brilliant colors and the post-Cubist interweaving of forms.

-The selection of the Ganzs is much judicious.
-It does not include the 54 x 65 cm complete version of the first phase (F), arguably because it does not bring much beside the O version.
-The F version was sold for $ 29M by Christie's on July 10, 2020, lot 52.
+That F version was sold for $ 29M by Christie's on July 10, 2020, lot 52.
 Please watch the video shared by the auction house.

-The selection of the Ganzs is much judicious.
-It does not include the 54 x 65 cm complete version of the first phase (F), arguably because it does not bring much beside the O version.
-The F version was sold for $ 29M by Christie's on July 10, 2020, lot 52.
+That F version was sold for $ 29M by Christie's on July 10, 2020, lot 52.
 Please watch the video shared by the auction house.

 2